 If you're new to climbing and trying to build up your gear stash, you'll appreciate the Cypher Firefly II.
 They retail for only half the price of the Petzl Spirit Express.
 That's a significant difference, particularly if you're also purchasing a rope, harness, and double set of cams!
 The Firefly II is light enough for trad climbing (only 2.6 ounces a draw), and you can still use them while sport climbing if you're not sure which discipline you want to specialize in more.

-Read review: Cypher Firefly II
+Read more: Cypher Firefly II review

 Best Quiver of One Quickdraws